G-vans/Project-Demo-Real-Estate/README.md

 ## Demo
-Here is a working live demo :  https://iharsh234.github.io/WebApp/
+Here is a working live demo :  https://g-vans.github.io/Project-Demo-Real-Estate/

 ## Site

 ### Landing Page
-Currently it is working on all NSE (India) Stocks, BSE (India) Stocks Symbol will be added soon.
+Currently it is a one page document.
+The rest of the pages will be added soon

 ![](https://iharsh234.github.io/WebApp/images/demo/web_app_face.JPG)